sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-8-IntegerDouble.rst.txt

 	pair: integer; minimum
 	pair: integer; maximum

 For every primitive type in Java, there is a built-in object type called a wrapper class.
 The wrapper class for int is called Integer, and for double it is called Double.
 Sometimes you may need to create a wrapped object for a primitive type so that you can give it to a method that is expecting an object.
 To wrap a value, call the constructor for the wrapper class in earlier versions of Java.
 In Java 9 on, this is **deprecated** which means it's not the best way to do this anymore, and you should instead just set it equal to a value.
-The AP CS A Exam covers Java 7 which does allow using the constructor.

 .. code-block:: java

-   // in older versions of Java (and on the AP exam) Integer i = new Integer(2); // create an object with 2 in it Double d = new Double(3.5); // create an object with 3.5 in it
+   // in older versions of Java
+   Integer i = new Integer(2); // create an object with 2 in it
+   Double d = new Double(3.5); // create an object with 3.5 in it